trustd-solutions/website/trustdSite/content/english/_index.md

   feature_item:
   - name: Everything As Code
     icon: fas fa-code
-    content: From Infra to Pipeline As Code, we build up everything through code instead of through manual processes
+    content: From Infra to Pipeline As Code, we build up everything from code instead of through manual processes
   - name: Logging and Monitoring
     icon: fas fa-object-group